ufal/npfl122/exam/questions.md

 - What does AlphaZero use to maintain exploration in a Monte-Carlo tree search?
   [5]

-- Describe the backup phase of Monte-Carlo tree search – the steps you perform when you reach a leaf during the tree search.
+- Describe the backup phase of Monte-Carlo tree search, i.e., the steps you perform when you reach a leaf during the tree search.
 [10]

 - How are the actions selected in AlphaZero self-play?
 [5]